Payoff scaling shapes cooperation in LLM agents across languages: Results

+The figure tells a short story.
+First, stake matters: every model and every language shows a higher cooperation rate at $\lambda \in \{1, 10\}$ than at $\lambda = 0.1$.
+Second, the response is model-specific.
+Claude lifts roughly twenty-five percentage points of its mass from defection to cooperation as stakes rise, GPT-4o starts from the lowest baseline and shifts the most absolutely, and Mistral Large barely moves at all.
+Third, the language axis carries comparable signal: French elicits the widest cooperative swing across stakes, while Vietnamese rises steadily into the highest band at $\lambda = 10$.
+The aggregate picture is consistent with the game-theoretic intuition that low stakes encourage exploratory defection while higher stakes commit agents to mutually beneficial play~\cite{han_when_2021}, but the model-level heterogeneity already hints that there is more going on than the payoff matrix alone explains.
+The subsections below decompose this picture in terms of inferred strategies and contrast it with the analytical evolutionary baseline.

-Figure~\ref{fig:3.1-po_sensitivity_results} presents round-by-round choice trajectories.
+Figure~\ref{fig:po_sensitivity_results} presents round-by-round choice trajectories.
 Claude~3.5~Haiku learns to cooperate over time, with attenuated-stake trajectories favouring defection.
-GPT-4o exhibits the opposite trend, converting to more defective behavior over time, especially for the higher payoff stakes.
-Mistral~Large shows a different trend, with amplified payoffs correlating with increased defection-consistent with dominant strategy reasoning.
-A notable spike at Round~2 in Mistral's trajectories suggests retaliatory or probing behavior~\cite{akata2025}.
+GPT-4o exhibits the opposite trend, converting to more defective behaviour over time, especially for the higher payoff stakes.
+Mistral~Large shows a different trend, with amplified payoffs correlating with increased defection - consistent with dominant strategy reasoning.
+A notable spike at Round~2 in Mistral's trajectories suggests retaliatory or probing behaviour~\cite{akata2025}.

-Our additional analysis (Supplementary Material, Figure A3) reveals that varying payoff stakes strongly impact LLM behavioral characteristics \cite{buscemi2025fairgame}, particularly their internal variability (the variance of outcomes when the same game scenario is played multiple times).
+Our additional analysis (Appendix~\ref{appendix:per_multiplier_metrics}, Figure~\ref{fig:per_multiplier_radar}) reveals that varying payoff stakes strongly impact LLM behavioural characteristics~\cite{buscemi2025fairgame}, particularly their internal variability (the variance of outcomes when the same game scenario is played multiple times).